sphinx-doc/sphinx/Doc-3k/tutorial/datastructures.rst

    is specified, ``a.pop()`` removes and returns the last item in the list.
 (The square brackets around the *i* in the method signature denote that the parameter is optional, not that you should type square brackets at that position.
-You will see this notation frequently in the Python Library Reference (XXX
+You will see this notation frequently in the Python Library Reference.)
-   reference: ../lib/lib.html).)

 .. method:: list.index(x)